Have some yummy fun graphing candy

 - How many more Snickers bars are there than Butterfingers?

-Activities like this have so much longevity – I used to do this very activity with first graders!
+Activities like this have so much longevity – I used to do this very activity with first graders.
+Graphing is a great skill for kids to learn, and isn’t nearly as daunting as it may sound at first.

 If you don’t have a variety of candy bars lying around, consider graphing the contents of an M&M or Skittles packet.

-This may be a simple activity but it’s a toddler activity that packs a punch: sorting, organizing a set of data, answering questions about a graph, using 1:1 correspondence, etc.
+This may be a simple activity but it’s an activity that packs a punch: sorting, organizing a set of data, answering questions about a graph, using 1:1 correspondence, etc.

-Graphing is a great easy toddler math activity and one of my favorites!
+Graphing is a great easy math activity and one of my favorites!